FIWARE/tutorials.Historic-Context-Flume/README.md

 ![](https://fiware.github.io/tutorials.Historic-Context/img/cygnus-postgres.png)

-We now have a system with two databases, since the MongoDB container is still required to hold data relaed to the Orion Context Broker and the IoT Agent.
+We now have a system with two databases, since the MongoDB container is still required to hold data related to the Orion Context Broker and the IoT Agent.

 ## PostgreSQL Server Configuration